 1.1 The Disclosure Committee (in this Appendix 6: the "Committee") is responsible for the establishment and maintenance of disclosure controls and procedures and the evaluation thereof and also with the appropriateness of the disclosures made or any delay thereof.
-It is responsible to the Board through the Chief Executive Officer.
+It is responsible to the Board through the Chief Executive Officer

-- 2.1 The membership of the Committee comprises the Chief Financial Officer, the Deputy Chief Financial Officer & Controller, the EVP Sustainable Business Performance and Reporting, the Chief Legal Officer and Group Secretary, the Global Head of Investor Relations and the Deputy Secretary and Corporate Counsel. - 2.2 In the case of any significant event or issue, the chairman of the Committee will take steps to ensure that the Chief Executive Officer and/or the Chief Financial Officer participate in the Committee as appropriate. - 2.3 The chairman of the Committee is the Deputy Chief Financial Officer & Controller or, in his or her absence for any meeting, whoever is appointed by the Committee to that position for that meeting.
-If no such person is appointed, the chairman of the Committee shall be the most senior person at the meeting. - 2.4 The secretary of the Committee is whoever is appointed by the Committee to that position. - 2.5 The chairman of the Committee may review the membership of the Committee and may add to the membership of the Committee.
+- 2.1 The membership of the Committee may comprise the Chief Financial Officer, the Deputy Chief Financial Officer and Controller, the Chief Legal Officer and Group Secretary, the Global Head of Investor Relations and the General Counsel Corporate and Deputy Group Secretary. - 2.2 In the case of any significant event or issue, the chair of the Committee will take steps to ensure that the Chief Executive Officer and/or the Chief Financial Officer participate in the Committee as appropriate. - 2.3 The chair of the Committee is the Deputy Chief Financial Officer and Controller or, in his or her absence for any meeting, whoever is appointed by the Committee to that position for that meeting.
+If no such person is appointed, the chair of the Committee shall be the most senior person at the meeting. - 2.4 The secretary of the Committee is whoever is appointed by the Committee to that position. - 2.5 The chair of the Committee may review the membership of the Committee and may add to the membership of the Committee.

-- 3.1 Meetings are held at least four times a year, and on such other occasions as the Chief Financial Officer, Chief Executive Officer, Group Secretary or chairman of the Committee considers appropriate. - 3.2 Meetings are convened by reasonable notice served on each of the members by the secretary of the Committee. - 3.3 All members of the Committee are expected to attend each meeting. - 3.4 The external auditors, legal advisers and brokers and any other person the Committee deems appropriate may be invited to attend meetings. - 3.5 The quorum for meetings is two members, one of which must be a member of the Legal Group, and the other either the Deputy Chief Financial Officer & Controller or the Chief Financial Officer. - 3.6 All or any members of the Committee may participate in a meeting or in the approval process of any particular announcement by telephone or any digital link.
-A person so participating is deemed to be present in person at the meeting and shall be counted in a quorum accordingly. - 3.7 Formal decisions are passed by a simple majority vote, with the chairman of the meeting holding a casting vote. - Clause 2.7 of Unilever's Board rules applies to meetings of the Committee. - 3.9 The secretary of the Committee is responsible, in conjunction with the chairman of the Committee, for compiling and circulating the agenda and papers for the meeting.
+- 3.1 Meetings are held at least five times a year, and on such other occasions as the Chief Financial Officer, Chief Executive Officer, Group Secretary or chair of the Committee considers appropriate. - 3.2 Meetings are convened by reasonable notice served on each of the members by the secretary of the Committee. - 3.3 All members of the Committee are expected to attend each meeting. - 3.4 The external auditors, legal advisers and brokers and any other person the Committee deems appropriate may be invited to attend meetings. - 3.5 The quorum for meetings is two members, one of which must be a member of the Legal Group, and the other a member of the Finance Function. - 3.6 All or any members of the Committee may participate in a meeting or in the approval process of any particular announcement by telephone or any digital link.
+A person so participating is deemed to be present in person at the meeting and shall be counted in a quorum accordingly. - 3.7 Formal decisions are passed by a simple majority vote, with the chair of the meeting holding a casting vote.

+- 3.8 Clause 2.7 of Unilever's Board rules applies to meetings of the Committee. - 3.9 The secretary of the Committee is responsible, in conjunction with the chair of the Committee, for compiling and circulating the agenda and papers for the meeting.
 The secretary of the Committee is also responsible for liaising with the Unilever Leadership Executive to ensure that all papers, reports etc. required by the Committee are forwarded to the Committee in a timely manner.